China's Pinduoduo beats quarterly revenue estimates amid online shopping boom

-Chinese e-commerce platform Pinduoduo Inc's (PDD.O) quarterly revenue beat Wall Street estimates on Wednesday, driven by a sustained surge in online shopping following the COVID-19 pandemic.
+(Reuters) - Chinese e-commerce platform Pinduoduo Inc’s quarterly revenue beat Wall Street estimates on Wednesday, driven by a sustained surge in online shopping following the COVID-19 pandemic.

 Total revenue more than tripled to 22.17 billion yuan ($3.47 billion) in the first quarter, boosted by Pinduoduo’s online marketing services revenue.
 Analysts on average had expected revenue of 20.2 billion yuan, according to IBES data from Refinitiv.